 Hi, This is Jamie Mattenley, checking in from

-Colombia South Americ
+Colombia South America!

 I am having the time of my life.
 This journey is every bit as exciting and life changing as I ever imagined.
 I have met many wonderful people and made great friends.
 I love these people and this country.
 I've been running myself ragged trying to find purpose and meaning in everything and traveling everywhere to document children's homes, humanitarian projects, camps, government programs and the like.
 I decided to take a few days to take a much needed "vacation," as weird as that sounds, to relax (I can relate to this - Shane).